The 5 Things Men 40+ Want in Life (and How to Get Them)

 Now they’ve got time, they can begin to 2) rediscover who they are and 3) get their health and stress under control.

-In the first half of life, men tend to deprioritise feeling.
+In the first half of life, men don’t really allow themselves to feel.
 They’ve got too many other priorities: work, raising kids, earning money.
 And too many things to be: decision maker, fixer and stoic.
-Feeling often takes a back seat.
-But now at 40+ men want to learn how to feel again.
-But how?
+Feeling slips to the bottom of the list.
+But the feelings are still there.
+They build up over the years.

 • Join a breathwork workshop: Like Wim Hof method, Steve Beattie or The Breath Haus.
-One client told me that at the end of his first breathwork workshop, he was lying down feeling introspective.
-The instructor asked the group to think about what was important in their life.
-In that moment, he recognised how important being a good dad was to his son.
+One client told me that at the end of his first breathwork workshop, he was lying down in a deeply reflective state.
+The instructor asked the group to think about what was truly important in their lives.
+In that moment, he realised that one of the most important things to him was being a good father to his son.

 • Go to a yoga retreat or class: My girlfriend did a yoga retreat in Jan 2017.
 By 2018, she got me into it.
 It was excruciating at first but I’ve been doing yoga ever since.
 My story is similar to Craig White’s below.